|

 Ask

-site you want.
-They may not be able to give you a good estimate until
+want.
+They may not be able to give you a good estimate until you discuss

 -